 Okay, now that we got the serious historical stuff out of the way, let’s talk about fun stuff!
 I love a good walking tour—it’s a way to get the lay of the land, learn interesting facts from locals, and get your 10,000 steps in.
 For a great overview of the city, check out Hocus Pocus Tours.
 This 90-minute walking tour delves into Salem’s infamous Witch Trial Hysteria, the life and times of Nathaniel Hawthorne, plus fun stops showcasing sites from the cult classic Halloween flick, Hocus Pocus.
 If you’re a fan, you know it takes place in Salem and yes, it was filmed here.

 Looking for something spookier?
 Book a ghost tour with Salem Historical Tours.
-This lantern lit stroll features engaging guides creatively convey Salem’s authentic haunted history.
-Delve into Salem’s macabre past guides regale you with true tales of documented paranormal activity, chilling cemeteries and centuries old murder.
+This lantern-lit stroll features engaging guides that creatively convey Salem’s authentic haunted history.
+Delve into Salem’s macabre past guides regale you with true tales of documented paranormal activity, chilling cemeteries, and centuries-old murder.
 Bwahahaha!

 And if spooky isn’t your thing, get out on the water with Mahi Harbor Cruises.
-From May – October, you can opt for one of their specialty charter cruises.
+You can opt for one of their specialty charter cruises from May to October.
 Think daytime trips with live music, sunset cocktail cruises, and fall foliage and lighthouse cruises.